 While group therapy can be an effective treatment option, there are also some challenges that patients may face.
 These challenges can include feeling uncomfortable sharing personal information with a group of people, feeling like you are not making progress, and feeling like you are not being heard.

 If this is the case, talk to the group’s moderator and express your concerns.
 Perhaps the group dynamic is not suited for you.
 Or that social anxiety is something you’re struggling with.
 You may be recommended to focus on an in-person one-on-one session with a psychotherapist.

 Why Is Individualized Care Important?

 Regarding addiction treatment, group therapy is often considered the gold standard.
-And for a good reason: group therapy is effective addiction treatment, providing support and accountability for those in recovery.
+And for a good reason: the effectiveness of group therapy is proven helpful in providing support and accountability for those in recovery.

 But what if you’re not ready for group therapy?
 What if you’re still struggling with shame, guilt, and isolation?
 Individualized care can provide the personalized attention and support you need to heal from addiction.

 Individualized care means that your treatment plan is tailored specifically to your needs.
 This could include one-on-one therapy, medication management, or alternative therapies like yoga or acupuncture.
 The goal is to meet you where you’re at and help you move forward in your recovery.